evhub/rpgengine/README.md

 ADVANCED TUTORIAL:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-NOTICE: Do not begin the advanced tutorial until you have finished reading over the Basic Tutorial.
-Reading over the Advanced Tutorial is NOT necessary to use all of the core functions of RPGEngine.
-ONLY advanced users should consider reading over the advanced tutorial.
+Do not begin the advanced tutorial until you have finished reading over the Basic Tutorial.
+Reading over the Advanced Tutorial is not necessary to use all of the core functions of RPGEngine, but it is recommended.

 This tutorial will explain the uses for the remaining less-used commands that were not covered by the Basic Tutorial.
 The Advanced Tutorial will also include instructions on modifying and adding to RPGEngine.